Swift UI basics: Handling User Inputs

 Handling User Inputs in SwiftUI

 In this blog article, we are going to take a look at how to handle user input in SwiftUI.
 We will discuss how to get user input from the keyboard, the mouse, and touch devices.
-We will also show how to create custom views that can receive user input.
+Moreover, we will also show how to create custom views that can receive user input.

 We will begin by discussing how to get user input from the keyboard.
 In SwiftUI, we use UIApplication main window delegate methods to get keyboard input.
 The following table lists the available methods: